Mike Mora: Kelis's Husband's Fight with Stage 4 Stomach Cancer at Age 37

-Mike Mora, singer Kelis’ husband, went public about his fight with stomach (gastric) cancer before passing away in 2022.
-As shared on his Instagram, the 37-year-old photographer was diagnosed with stage 4 gastric cancer earlier in 2021.
+Mike Mora, singer Kelis’ husband, went public about his fight with stomach cancer before passing away in 2022.
+As shared on his Instagram, the 37-year-old photographer was diagnosed with stage 4 stomach cancer earlier in 2021.

 In just seven months from the initial diagnosis, Mora’s conditions deteriorated rapidly.
 And finally, on 14 March 2022, Kelis’ management team confirmed the sad news of his passing.